Becky and Barnaby Bear: Episodes

 Some of the episodes were never aired under the 'Watch' banner.

-Series 1 as broadcast under 'Watch' contained the episodes: Barnaby goes to Dublin, Barnaby goes to the seaside, Barnaby goes to Brittany, Barnaby and the badgers.
+Series 1 as broadcast under 'Watch' contained the episodes: Barnaby goes to Dublin, Barnaby goes to the seaside and Barnaby goes to Brittany.

-Series 2 Barnaby to the rescue, Barnaby Bear goes to Norway, Barnaby Bear's Edinburgh diary, Barnaby Bear goes to the River Thames.
+Series 2 Barnaby to the rescue, Barnaby Bear goes to Norway and Barnaby Bear goes to the River Thames.

-Series 3 Mexico City, Tocuaro, The Orkney Islands, Barnaby Bear in Chester.
+Series 3 Mexico City, Tocuaro, The Orkney Islands and Barnaby Bear in Chester.

-Series 4 Getting Active, Food, The Environment, Friendship and Becky's new friends.
+Series 4 Getting Active, Food, The Environment and Becky's new friends.